couchbase/couchbase-elasticsearch-connector/HOWTO-RELEASE.md

 1. Edit `build.gradle` and remove the `-SNAPSHOT` suffix from the version string.
 2. Edit `docs/modules/ROOT/pages/_attributes` and bump the `:version:` attribute.
 3. Edit `README.adoc` and bump the version numbers if appropriate.
+4. Check whether `compatibility.adoc` needs to be updated to include the new version.
-4. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).
+5. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).